-- A. When applicable, modifications of the entitlements outlined above may be granted, provided that approvals are granted and are effectuated and utilized within the time limits established in Sec.
+- 2. When applicable, modifications of the entitlements outlined above may be granted, provided that approvals are granted and are effectuated and utilized within the time limits established in Sec.
 13A.2.7.
-(Scope of Decision). - B. Any project that cannot be effectuated and utilized within the time limits established in Sec.
+(Scope of Decision). - 3.
+Any project that cannot be effectuated and utilized within the time limits established in Sec.
 13A.2.7.
-(Scope of Decision) shall proceed in accordance with the regulations of this Zoning Code (Chapter 1A).
+(Scope of Decision) must proceed in accordance with the regulations of this Chapter.